-7.10 Supervised Living Residential Services (SL)
+7.9.1 Supervised Living Services (SL)

-Supervised Living Residential Services are facility-based services that provide medically monitored services for residents who need additional clinical support.
+Supervised Living Services are facility-based residential services, and provides one of the higher levels of support for residents who need additional clinical support.
 Trained staff members are present 24/7 to provide care and assistance with medication, daily living skills, meals, paying bills, transportation and treatment management.
 Residents have their own bed, dresser, and closet space and generally share bathrooms and common areas.
 This type of housing is generally best for clients experiencing a serious mental illness which may affect their ability to perform their daily tasks.